 The Center for International Trade and Security awards two competitive graduate research assistantships each year.
 Assistantships are awarded for the ten-month academic year and normally require one-third time assisting CITS staff with research (15.5 hours per week).
 Assistantships carry stipends as well as tuition waivers (tuition is reduced to just $25/semester).
 However, selected students are liable for their graduate fees.
 Each awardee also receives one of the following honorific titles:

-- Dean Rusk Scholar of International Relations
+- Dean Rusk Scholar of International Policy

-- Jane Willson Scholar of International Relations
+- Jane Willson Scholar of International Policy

 - Regents Out-of-State Tuition (Roost) Waiver): The Graduate School awards out-of-state tuition waivers to a select number of students who are classified as non-residents of the State of Georgia.
 These awards are based upon applicants’ academic records and the recommendations of their major departments.
 The waiver lasts for one academic year (fall-spring-summer) and students must be re-nominated by their Department for additional years.
 These awards waive only the non-resident portion of a student’s tuition, thus allowing the student to pay in-state tuition.
 The graduate program is able to nominate a few of its most qualified students who are not on assistantships for these tuition waivers.